rperezdattari/Continuous-Control-for-High-Dimensional-State-Spaces-An-Interactive-Learning-Approach/README.md

 Then, the files in the `gym` folder of this repository should be replaced/added in the installed gym folder on your PC.
 There are modifications of two gym environments:

-1. **Continuous-CartPole:** a continuous-action version of the Gym CartPole environment.
+1. **Duckie Racing:** Duckietown car simulation available at https://github.com/duckietown/gym-duckietown. *TODO: add Duckie Racing config files and specifications*

-2. **CarRacing:** the same CarRacing environment of Gym with some bug fixes and modifications in the main loop for database generation.
+2. **Car Racing:** the same CarRacing environment of Gym with some bug fixes and modifications in the main loop for database generation.

 ### Requirements
 * setuptools==38.5.1